 People

 Rosalee Hellberg is an Associate Professor in the Food Science Program at Chapman University.
 She teaches several courses, including Food Fraud, Food Microbiology, and Food Industry Tour.
 Dr. Hellberg received an M.S. and Ph.D. in Food Science and Technology at Oregon State University, where she studied seafood safety and fish mislabeling.
 She completed a post-doctoral fellowship at the FDA working on the development and optimization of DNA-based methods for the detection of food pathogens and food mislabeling.
-In 2017, Dr. Hellberg was selected as a recipient of the Emerging Leaders Network Award from the Institute of Food Technologists.
-She was also a recipient of the 2017 Faculty Award for Excellence in Research from Chapman University.
+Dr. Hellberg received the 2024-2025 Award in Mentorship of Undergraduate Research & Creative Activity from Chapman University.
 In her free time, she enjoys jogging, doing yoga, and spending time with her family.

 Jennifer McCoy Sanders is a Research Associate in the Food Protection Lab.
 She completed her Master’s in Food Science at Chapman University and her BA in English at California State University, Fullerton.
 Her research is focused on the disinfection of enterotoxigenic Escherichia coli (ETEC) on food contact surfaces using the Contamination Sanitation Inspection and Disinfection (CSI-D) system.
 In her free time, Jen enjoys cooking, being outdoors, and spending time with her wife and their pups.